-At least it would have if Apple hadn't go greedy.
-The began to demand $1 license for per port.
-This led to outrage across the industry with key companies, like Intel, walking away.
+At least it would have, if Apple hadn't gone greedy.
+They began to demand a $1 license per port.
+This led to outrage across the industry, with key companies, like Intel, walking away.

 Apple tried to rescue the situation by reducing its license fee to 25 cents per end-user system.
 But it was too late, Firewire was now mortally wounded and was quickly phased out of PCs thereafter, though it continued to be included in Macs till 2012.

 Firewire is widely recognized as a warning from history that no technology, no matter how well-engineered and thought out, is immune to inter and intra-company politics.

 Today, Firewire is all but a memory as USB took dominance.

 17. The PowerBook Duo 230 was specially designed to dock